Art, Health and History: The Great Pox. Part Two: Early Modern Origin Theories

 This week, Steph continues her look at the Great Pox, and how early modern Europeans tried to come to an understanding of it.

 Chief among the theories of disease at the time was the theory of the four humours, which had been inherited from the Greeks and the Romans.
 This theory stated that the human body was full of four humours; blood, phlegm, black bile and yellow bile, which all had different properties ranging from hot to cold and dry to moist.
 An imbalance in these humours could cause an illness to occur and treatment was aimed at trying to rid the body of the bad or excess humour and rebalance the humours.
-Syphilis might also be caused by a bad humour and thus need to be purged from the body.
 Purging and bleeding were standard treatments for many diseases.
 Remedies for syphilitics involving the application of mercury and the guaiac would often cause patients to sweat and, with the toxicity of mercury, salivate a lot, hopefully helping to expel the disease.

 Treating the Pox

 Mercury and guaiac, or guaiacum, were thought to be the best treatments for syphilis during the fifteenth and sixteenth centuries.
 Mercury had already been used as a topical treatment for skin conditions before the syphilis epidemic of the 1490s.
 It had already been used for centuries in China and the Middle East for the same purpose.
 It remained in vogue as a treatment for syphilis over the centuries and was thought to be the most effective option for much of this time by many medical practitioners, although this did not go unchallenged.
-Mercury would be utilised in ointments, fumigation treatments, pills and even sweets, so that one might be discreet in concealing their condition from others, even their own spouse!
-Its unpleasant effects, however, would also drive people to seek out alternative remedies, such as herbal remedies for the pox.
+Mercury would be utilised in ointments, fumigation treatments, pills and even sweets.
+Its unpleasant effects, however, would also drive people to seek out alternative remedies, such as herbal remedies.

 The potentials dangers of mercury were realised by some quite early on.
 Chinese medical texts contained warnings that some remedies containing mercury might cause miscarriage.
 Paracelsus, the famous alchemist and astrologer, advocated the use of mercury as a treatment for syphilis to be given internally in carefully measured doses.
 The unpleasant effects of mercury poisoning could be difficult to tell apart from those of syphilis itself.
 As the centuries progressed, people became more concerned about the effects of large amounts of mercury on the body.
 They also eventually began to learn more about the effects of syphilis on the internal organs.